pnochisaki/young-inglewood/_content/blog/what-to-expect-from-a-boutique-winery-experience-in-napa.md

 A great pleasure in visiting a boutique winery estate is the opportunity for a private wine tasting—a format where guests engage directly with knowledgeable hosts in a relaxed, conversational setting.
 They’re designed to meet you where you are, whether you’re a seasoned collector or exploring wine for the first time.

 At Young Inglewood, a toast with our [Vin Clair Rose](https://www.younginglewood.com/collection/all) begins each tasting.
-We progress through nuanced reds like the [Right Bank Blend](https://www.younginglewood.com/collection/all) or [Estate Cabernet Sauvignon](https://www.younginglewood.com/collection/all).
+We progress through nuanced reds like the [Right Bank Blend](https://www.younginglewood.com/collection/all) and [Estate Cabernet Sauvignon](https://www.younginglewood.com/collection/all).
 With each pour, the team offers insight into varietal character, vintage expression, and cellar decisions that shape the final wine.

 > *“This was by far the most personal wine tasting experience we’ve had in Napa.
 It felt like we were welcomed into someone’s home.”*
 >  — Google reviewer